-Donor Scholarships and awards are administered through the School of Law Office of Student Affairs, unless otherwise noted, and are awarded on an annual basis subject to the availability of funds.
+Donor Scholarships and awards are administered through the College of Law Office of Student Affairs, unless otherwise noted, and are awarded on an annual basis subject to the availability of funds.
 Applications donor scholarships are made available to every student during the Fall, and funds are typically awarded for the Spring Term.
 Contact the Student Affairs office for additional information.

 Jacqueline Allee Smith Scholarship

-This scholarship was established in honor of former St. Thomas University School of Law Dean Jacqueline Allee Smith.
+This scholarship was established in honor of former St. Thomas University College of Law Dean Jacqueline Allee Smith.
 It continues to be funded today with contributions from faculty and friends.
 The award is presented annually to a student on the bases of academic performance and financial need.

 American Academy of Matrimonial Lawyers-Florida Chapter Endowed Scholarship